Relangi (actor): Early life

 Relangi was born in the village of Ravulapalem in the East Godavari district in Madras State (now Andhra Pradesh).
 He was a professional Harikatha performer and also an expert Harmonium player.
 He grew up in Kakinada; however, he didn't show interest in education due to his passion for acting.

 Career

 Relangi started his initial career acting in stage and folk theatre and also took female roles in stage theatre.
-He started his film career by playing a Vidushaka (Jester) role in his first Telugu film Sri Krishna Thulabaram in 1935 under the direction of C. Pullayya.
+He started his film career by playing a Vidushaka (Jester) role in his first Telugu film Sri Krishna Tulabharam in 1935 under the direction of C. Pullayya.
 Later on, he assisted Pullayya as a Production Manager until he got a major break with the film Gollabhama released in 1947.
 Subsequently, he played a comedic role in Vindhyarani (1948), which was a big hit.
 He was a regular face in all the movies made under the Vijaya Films banner from 1950.
 He grew so popular that he was given a chance to play a comedic hero role in Pakka inti Ammayi in 1953 under Pullayya opposite Anjali Devi.